The College of Artificiers

 Siege and Destruction

-Yamazan’s response to the strike was swift and extreme – he immediately lay the College under siege.
-The grounds were surrounded by some 15 sorcerers and a small host of about 250 warriors less than a day after the strike began, which remains the most quickly-assembled siege in the history of Trellech.
+Ezekiel’s response to the strike was swift and extreme – he immediately lay the College under siege.
+The grounds were surrounded by his 15 sorcerers and a small host of about 250 warriors less than a day after the strike began, which remains the most quickly-assembled siege in the history of Trellech.

 What happened next remains controversial.
 All accounts, however, describe a phenomenal blast of arcane energy which pulverised the wall of the college and heated the hill underneath to such an extent that it collapsed into molten earth.
-The remains of the building now lie seated within a vast basin of ash.
+The remains of the building now lie seated within a vast basin of ash, named the Desert of Ash.

 Stormbinder was the sole survivor of this dreadful attack, but refused to surrender.
-Only 4 of Yamazan’s original 15 sorcerers survived the subsequent fight.
-Each of the surviving sorcerers – including Yamazan himself – claims to have landed the killing blow on Stormbinder.
+Only 4 of Ezekiel’s original 15 sorcerers survived the subsequent fight.
+Each of the surviving sorcerers – and Ezekiel himself – claims to have landed the killing blow on Stormbinder.

 The events of 1351-3 have left numerous questions unanswered.
-While Yamazan’s hatred of Mages was well-known, it remains unclear as to why he was chosen by the Ministry of Enlightenment as a candidate to lead the College, nor why he accepted.
+As he was born in the Great Steppe, Ezekiel’s hatred of Mages is well-known, it remains unclear as to why he was chosen by the Ministry of Enlightenment as a candidate to lead the College, nor why he accepted.

 Some speculation has also centred on the strikers.
 Some mages attempting to discern events using Divination magic have stated that Stormbinder reached out to Martin Hewlett, the most senior member of the former Department of Artificery, who did not take part in the strike.
 As a result, some have speculated that Hewlett’s involvement could have resulted in a different outcome – though there is precious little evidence for this, and none of those who perished at the siege have claimed this to be true.